 Trustee

 Thomas M. Maddox, MD, MSc, FACC, is Vice President, Digital Products and Innovation, at BJCHealthCare at the Washington University School of Medicine.
 He is also Professor of Medicine (Cardiology) at Washington University School of Medicine.
-Maddox earned his undergraduate degree from Rice University, his master's in epidemiology from Harvard University, and his medical degree from Emory University School of Medicine.
+Maddox earned his undergraduate degree from Rice University, his master's in epidemiology from Harvard University and his medical degree from Emory University School of Medicine.
 He completed his residency at the University of Texas Southwestern Medical Center and cardiology fellowship at Mount Sinai Medical Center in NYC.

-Maddox is well known for his contributions to digital transformation, health care delivery innovation, learning health care systems, and health services research in cardiac quality and safety.
+Maddox is well known for his contributions to digital transformation, health care delivery innovation, health care learning systems, and health services research in cardiac quality and safety.
 He is a member of the National Academy of Medicine's Digital Health Action Collaborative and the Healthcare Innovators Professional Society.
 He has published over 250 peer-reviewed publications and received multiple grants supporting his work.

 Andreas Merkl, MBA